Updated: July 6, 2022

 This is the best way to learn from the experience of others.
 A strategy that will teach you important lessons, which many will miss out on.

-A friend shared to me the other day how his former college classmate got scammed by a fake investment company.
-He shared to me what happened, and told me his realizations.
+A friend shared with me the other day how his former college classmate got scammed by a fake investment company.
+He shared what happened, and told me his realizations.